simonehagey/orbdot/docs/source/models.rst

 =======================
 .. attention::

-    The transit duration fitting features of OrbDot have not been thoroughly tested and validated at this time.
+    The transit duration features of OrbDot have not been thoroughly tested and validated at this time.
 The methods are available to use, but the results should be treated with caution until this notice is removed.

 OrbDot currently supports model fitting for three transit duration models:

- 1. An unchanging orbit that is circular or eccentric ("constant-period").
+ 1. An unchanging orbit that is circular or eccentric, i.e. "constant-period".
- 2. A constant evolution of the orbital period, :math:`\dot{P}` ("orbital decay").
+ 2. A constant evolution of the orbital period, i.e. "orbital decay".
- 3. A constant evolution of the argument of pericenter, :math:`\dot{\omega}` ("apsidal precession").
+ 3. A constant evolution of the argument of pericenter, i.e. "apsidal precession".

 Constant-Period
 ---------------